bella7898/spam-sense-ai/README.md

-# spam-message-classification
+# spam-sense-ai
- flask web app for identifying spam messages
+ flask web app for detecting spam messages using ai